collectiveaccess/ProvidenceDocs/_source/providence/user/export/mappings.rst

 Variables
 ---------

 This feature allows you, using all the available features of the exporter, to assign a value to a user-defined identifier for later usage.
 The value can be anything you can pull from the database.
-The '''identifier''' should '''only contain alphanumeric text, dashes and underscores'''.
+The "identifier" should only contain alphanumeric text, dashes and underscores.
 Otherwise the mapping spreadsheet will fail to load.
 For example: type, my_variable, some-value, somethingCamelCase.

 The identifier (essentially the name) that you assign to the variable goes into the element column.
 Since variable don't end up in the export, this column has no other use.
 Below is a simple example.